-3-nin FMS 3-pin connector EMS Engine compartment - normally centre: Delta Engine compartment - normally left: Dedra, Y, Y10 Front door post - bottom: Dedra, Delta, Thema, Y10 Under dashboard - driver side or in fuse box: K Under dashboard - driver's side: K/Coupe, Lybra, Musa, Thesis, Ypsilon Passenger glove box: K, Y In the tunnel or under gearbox lever: Delta Nuova TRW0052 Airbag/ABS • Engine compartment - normally right: Dedra, Delta Nuova, Thema, Y Land Rover J1962 The vehicle's diagnostic connector (J1962 connector) for the engine and ABS management systems is located either on one side of the centre console or inside the passenger footwell.
+3-pin EMS connector Engine compartment - normally centre: Delta Engine compartment - normally left: Dedra, Y, Y10 Front door post - bottom: Dedra, Delta, Thema, Y10 Under dashboard - driver side or in fuse box: K Under dashboard - driver's side: K/Coupe, Lybra, Musa, Thesis, Ypsilon Passenger glove box: K, Y In the tunnel or under gearbox lever: Delta Nuova Airbag/ABS Engine compartment - normally right: Dedra, Delta Nuova, Thema, Y TRW0052 Land Rover J1962 The vehicle's diagnostic connector (J1962 connector) for the engine and ABS management systems is located either on one side of the centre console or inside the passenger footwell.

 5-pin connector For the Lucas 14CUX system a 5 pin connector is located in the driver's side footwell next to the accelerator pedal.
 For connection to the Lucas CUX system, the Land Rover 5 pin harness SB159/11 should be used.
 (1 3 5) (2 4) TRW0054 Mazda J1962 The Mazda diagnostic connector is generally located on the left side of the engine bay, however the diagnostic connector on MX 5 models is located near the brake master cylinder.
 The J1962 is located in the driver's footwell under fascia.
-GND TAT OM1079 OM1038
+GND TAT OM1079

 Mercedes Benz 38-pin round connector Engine compartment - usually along bulkhead, but the precise location may vary.
-NOTE: For those vehicles which have both the round 38-pin connector and the OBD II connector: The round 38-pin connector should only be used to retrieve data via the Mercedes application.
-The OBD II connector should only be used to retrieve data via the OBD II application.
+NOTE: For those vehicles which have both the round 38-pin connector and the OBD II connector: • The round 38-pin connector should only be used to retrieve data via the Mercedes application. • The OBD II connector should only be used to retrieve data via the OBD II application.
 J1962 Driver's footwell under the steering column or the centre console beneath a removable panel.
 14-pin round connector (Sprinter) Passenger's footwell under fascia behind removable cover.
 Some Mercedes vans have a 14-pin round connector which is located under the passenger side dashboard, other vehicles may have the 16-pin OBD II connector.
 The 14 pin round connector should always be used to retrieve data via the Mercedes application.
 It does not support OBD II.
-3 0 1 7 0 4 11 0 8 0M0973
+3 1 7 4 11 8 14 12 0M0973

-Mercedes OBD-1 16-pin connector block Engine compartment - usually on the bulkhead adjacent to the fusebox. $\begin{array}{c} 1 \\ 0 \\ 2 \\ 2 \\ 2 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3 \\ 3$ MG Rover J1962 PGMFI There is no diagnostic connector for the PGMFI supported systems.
+Mercedes OBD-1 16-pin connector block Engine compartment - usually on the bulkhead adjacent to the fusebox.
+MG Rover J1962 PGMFI There is no diagnostic connector for the PGMFI supported systems.
 The Malfunction Indicator Lamp (MIL) can be found on the ECM (Engine Control Module) which is located under the driver's seat.
 There are two LEDs on the ECM.
 The red one is used for fault code retrieval.
 MEMS 1.9, MEMS 2J, RC5, EC5 and TRW SPS The diagnostic connector is located in one of three positions: Behind the 'A' post lower trim panel in the driver's footwell.
 On a bracket inside the centre console.
 The connector is often mounted on a bracket so that it faces into the console.
 If this is the case, the J1962 socket needs to be removed from the bracket before connection can be made.
 To remove the diagnostic socket, squeeze together the two wings on the back of the socket and carefully pull the connector free from the bracket.